 Visiting Fellows receive a monthly stipend during the award period to cover living expenses.
 The stipend level is determined by the number of years of relevant postdoctoral research experience.
 Visiting Fellows are not considered employees of the NIH.
 U.S. citizens are not eligible for the Visiting Fellow award.*

-Visiting Fellow awards generally are made for two years, although a one-year award is an option.
-Fellowships are renewable for up to five years.
-Renewals are based on merit and are subject to approval by the sponsor and Institute Director.
-All renewals are contingent upon visa limitations and compliance with U.S. immigration regulations.
+Visiting Fellow awards generally are made for two years, although a minimum one-year award is an option.
+Fellowships are renewable in one or two-year increments up to five years.
+Renewals are based on merit and are subject to approval by the hosting Institute/Center.
+All renewals are contingent upon applicable U.S. immigration rules and regulations.

-Visiting Scientists are appointed to conduct health-related research.
-They are considered employees of the NIH, receive a salary and, depending on the length of appointment, receive most of the benefits available to employees of the U.S. Government.
+Visiting Scientists are foreign national scientists appointed to Full-Time Equivalent (FTE) positions to conduct biomedical research.
+They are considered NIH employees, receive a salary and, depending on the length of appointment, receive most of the benefits available to employees of the U.S. Government.
+They are appointed via a special hiring authority referred to as “Title 42.”

 • Research Fellow (VP)